Tuesday September 7th, 2021, 0600-1830

 After the boardwalk, the trail went up through some hills again, which is oddly where the mossies resumed.
 Then back into another estuary and no more mosquitoes.
 Perhaps all the swamp animals, like dragonflies and frogs, were keeping them in check.
 I met some nice section hikers there, chatting with them for a bit.
 They were from New Jersey, so I proclaimed that it was my favorite trail state so far.
-In spite of the bugs and water, I really have enjoyed it.
-The trail has been pleasantly and surprisingly nice and diverse.
+In spite of the bugs and water, I really had enjoyed it.
+The trail was pleasantly and surprisingly nice and diverse.
 These long flat stretches were a joy and even the hilly parts were fun.
-The delis along the way are also clutch.
+The delis along the way were also clutch.

 Speaking of which, after putting in about 12 miles (which seems to be a standard run between delis), we had come to our mid-morning stop in Unionville.
 There we found a pizza deli selling by the slice, Annabelle’s Italian eatery.
-They had an amazing array of choices and I got a caprese slice and penne pasta slice.
+They had an amazing array of choices and I got a caprese and penne pasta slice.
 Let me tell you, this was perhaps the best pizza I’ve ever had, on any trail!
 The crust was so thin and crispy and the toppings delicious…just incredible!
 My hiker hunger does have the effect of making everything taste amazing, so there’s that caveat.
 Still, did this hit the spot!

 This Jersey-tastic Day got even better when another planned visit from a former trail friend panned out.
-Yoyo, one of my first tramily members from the Colorado Trail, lives in NJ and drove an hour just to come hike with me!
+Yoyo, one of my first tramily members from the Colorado Trail, lived in NJ near NYC and drove an hour just to come hike with me!
 It was so awesome to see him!
 Of course he came bearing goodies: fresh fruit and vegan cake that he made himself.
 He’s very healthy and eating this fresh food was a nice follow-up to the pizza.
 Yoyo had just gotten back from a section hike on the PCT in WA, so he was also very fit…keeping up with me was no problem for him, especially without a pack.